wpeventmanager/wp-event-manager/readme.txt

 Fix - Issue related to the event venue notice in the event venue list.
 Fix - Issue related to the event organizer notice.
 Fix - Issue related to the event organizer notice in the event venue list.
+Fix - Punctuation related issue in the event calendar.
 Fix - Issue related to the post an event page notice.
 Fix - Date issue on the post an event page.
 Fix - Issue related to the event venue and event organizer list.
 Fix - Issue related to the date and time format.
 Fix - Shortcode related issue in events.
 Fix - Issue related to the event Registration/ URL button.
-Fix - Hardcoded strings improved in Event Manager and calendar.
+Fix - Hardcoded strings improved in Event Manager and event calendar.
 Fix - Improved event calendar capability.

 = [3.1.17] 22-12-2020 =